adriancorrendo/soiltestcorr/README.md

 # Using dataframe
 fit_example_1 = modALCC(data = data_1, RY = RY, STV = STV, target=90, confidence = 0.95)
 #> Warning: 7 STV points exceeded two-times (2x)
-#>   the CSTV for 90%.
+#>   the CSTV for 90% of RY.
 Risk of leverage.
 You may consider a sensitivity analysis by
 #>   removing extreme points, re-run the modALCC(), and check results.
 # Alternative using the vectors
 #fit_example_1 = ALCC(RY = data_1$RY,STV = data_1$STV, target=90,confidence = 0.95)